 The definition of ‘economic substance’ is relatively straightforward: “companies tax resident in a particular jurisdiction need to demonstrate genuine local substance in that jurisdiction”.

-To help meet substance requirements, Dixcart Business Centres are available in: Cyprus, Guernsey, Isle of Man, Portugal, Malta, and the UK.
+To help meet substance requirements, Dixcart Business Centres are available in: Cyprus, Guernsey, Isle of Man, Malta, and the UK.
 Companies undertaking the following relevant activities are subject to economic substance requirements: